The Dead Daisies - Holy Ground Smashes Global Rock Charts

 EINPresswire.com/ -- So, who said Rock was Dead!
 HOLY GROUND, hit the global rock charts and climbed to spine-tingling heights with the best results for one of the bands’ albums to date!

-HOLY GROUND cracked number 3 on the US Billboard Current Hard Music, No. 5 Billboard Current Rock Album & New Artists Album, No. 8 Billboard Independent Album Charts.
+HOLY GROUND cracked number 3 on the US Billboard Current Hard Music, No. 5 Billboard Current Rock Album & New Artists Album, No. 8 Billboard Independent Album Charts and No. 10 on the NACC Loud Rock Chart.
 In Canada No. 6 on the Hard Music Album, No. 2 on the UK Rock & Metal and Indie Charts and No. 6 on the German Album Charts.
 No. 1 in Japan on the Hard Rock/Heavy Metal Album and No. 4 on the iTunes Charts.
 No. 9 on the Australian iTunes and Sweden Physical Charts.
 Brazil made No. 2 on the best sellers list.

 Singles from HOLY GROUND reached Top 10 status and/or Album Of The Week on radio stations Planet Rock and Total Rock UK, Heavy 1 France, Rebel FM AU Radio Atlantida BR and Rock Antenne Germany.
 Tracks have been played on US Radio show heavyweights, Eddie Trunk Sirius/XM and Nights With Alice Cooper!
 Hundreds of digital stations across the globe have added songs from the album to their playlists.